linux-kdevops/linux-modules-kpd/Documentation/driver-api/dmaengine/provider.rst

   - It's usually used for copying pixel data between host memory and memory-mapped GPU device memory, such as found on modern PCI video graphics cards.
-The most immediate example is the OpenGL API function ``glReadPixels()``, which might require a verbatim copy of a huge framebuffer from local device memory onto host memory.
+The most immediate example is the OpenGL API function ``glReadPielx()``, which might require a verbatim copy of a huge framebuffer from local device memory onto host memory.

 - DMA_XOR